RockoTheeHut/Dragon-Den-Compendium/README.md

 # Dragon Den Compendium

-Open source D&D DM helper app (roughly 70% AI, and vibe-coded) for Desktop, Laptop, and iPad.
+Dragon Den Compendium is an open source D&D DM helper app (roughly 70% AI + vibe-coded) for Desktop, Laptop, and iPad.
-Built with Django + HTMX for a local-first with optional Docker deployment.
+It is built with Django + HTMX for a local-first workflow, with optional Docker deployment.

 ## What It Does